 Searching for etextbooks to make available to students for purchase?

 Etextbooks are textbooks and readings that are accessible in digital formats.
 The library has a subscription to the perusal platform that allows etextbooks to be made available for student purchase through Canvas LMS: Find out more.

 What if material you have searched for is not available online?

 The library has several options to help.

-- The Library Print Retrievals service is open again while COVID-19 restrictions are in place in Victoria.
-If you are a university student or staff member, material from our print collections can now be retrieved via the library catalogue.
-Note: You may experience delivery delays due to higher demand on postal services.
+- If you are a university student or staff member, and unable to attend campus, material from our print collections can still be requested for delivery via the library catalogue.
 Once you've found the item you need, click the 'request' button and provide the required information to request:

 - a digital copy of an article from our print journal collection

-- Although high use material cannot be mailed to you, chapters from this material can still be provided (subject to copyright).
+Although high use material cannot be mailed to you or transferred between libraries, chapters from this material can still be provided (subject to copyright).

 - Or you can explore the options on this page to identify online readings.
 If the University doesn’t have the material you need electronically or in our print collections, you can ask a librarian to investigate other options, including: